Derryde/Porfolio/README.md

 ## Achievements Attended By me
-- Esbalished by first Junior MBA progarm @ Clever Harvey (Entrpreneurship)
+- Esbalished by first Junior MBA progarm @ Clever Harvey (Entrpreneurship) And also succeded in my project.